aorontryintomakeitinlife/aorontryintomakeitinlife/README.md

 <h1 align="center">Hi 👋, I'm Aoron</h1>
 <h3 align="center">im a computer graduate interested in all things AI and python!
-Currently hustling and griding on leetcode and python django daily !!😄</h3>
+Currently hustling and grinding on leetcode and python django daily !!😄</h3>